rrosenblum/huzzah/README.md

 NOTE: A browser will not be launched until you perform an action with the user.

-Optionally, you can define your user roles in YAML files that contain information about the roles:
+Optionally, you can define your user roles in YAML files (under the 'roles' directory) that contain information about the roles:

 ```yml
 #buyer.yml